AugurProject/V2Migration/README.md

 When run the script will convert all V1 REP owned by an account into V2 REP.

 To run the private key of the account must be available as an environment variable `ETHEREUM_PRIVATE_KEY`.

+If a local Ethereum endpoint is not running you will also need to specify one with the enviornment variable `ETHEREUM_HTTP`.

 Specifying this value script is run with the command: